-We invite you to support this effort by advocating for Meaningful Connectivity and by encouraging policy makers and other sector players to adopt the standard.
+We invite you to support this effort by advocating for Meaningful Connectivity and by encouraging policy makers and other sector players to adopt the target.

-Read more about Meaningful Connectivity, how it will be measured and the next steps for developing the standard.
-If you have feedback on the standard, we would love to hear it.
+Read more about Meaningful Connectivity, how it will be measured and the next steps for developing the target.
+If you have feedback on the target, we would love to hear it.